felbinger/AdminGuide/docs/services/matrix.md

 **It is very important to remove the `openid` Scope which is preset.
 Things will not work if the `openid` Scope is set.**

 Now restart your Matrix Server.
-You should now be able to login with your Keycloak as an SSO Provider.
+You should now be able to log in with your Keycloak as an SSO Provider.

 ### Bridge Setup
 For the bridge setup simply follow the instructions at the [docs](https://docs.mau.fi/bridges/python/signal/setup-docker.html)